cooperka/react-native-immutable-list-view/README.md

 ## Motivation

-- Do you find yourself re-implementing `rowHasChanged` and saving `dataSource` to your state over and over?
+- Do you find yourself re-implementing `rowHasChanged` and setting `dataSource` over and over?
 - Do you use Immutable data, only to write wrappers for data access in order to use them with a ListView?
 - Do you listen for lifecycle events simply so you can update `dataSource` -- and thus you can't easily use pure functional components with lists?
 - Do you have nested objects in your state so a shallow diff won't cut it for pure rendering?
+- Do you show 'Loading...', 'Empty', and 'Error!' states in your lists?
 - Do you use a navigator and want better performance while animating?

 If you answered yes to ANY of these questions, this project will surely help.